Reg Presley: The Troggs

+The Corporation and paranormal interests

+In 1988, Presley formed The Corporation with Tony Crane, Clem Curtis, Mike Pender, and Brian Poole, who all were the lead singers of other pop groups during the 1960s: The Merseybeats, The Foundations, The Searchers, and Brian Poole and The Tremeloes, in the same order as the members names were listed.
+They recorded one single: Ain't Nothing But a House Party, that had its instrumental as the B-side.
+The song was released as a 7" single, and an extended mix, also with the instrumental as the B-side, was released as a 12" single.

+Presley used the musical royalties he made from the Troggs' records and the royalties he made from the Wet Wet Wet cover to fund research on subjects such as alien spacecraft, lost civilisations, alchemy, and crop circles, and outlined his findings in his own penned book Wild Things They Don't Tell Us, published in October 2002.
+His interest in the paranormal began in 1990 when he walked into a crop circle at Alton Barnes in Marlborough, Wiltshire.
+Presley claimed to have seen fourteen UFOs in his life.

 Health problems and death

 In December 2011, Presley was hospitalised in Winchester, Hampshire, with what was suspected to be a stroke.
 He was also suffering from pneumonia and fluid around the heart.
 Presley had suffered a major stroke about a year before.
 His wife said he first began to feel ill while performing in Germany on 3 December 2011 and had got progressively worse.
 "Doctors think he has had another stroke.
-He's not very well and I have no idea how long he'll be in hospital," she said.
+He's not very well and I have no idea how long he'll be in hospital", she said.
 The following month, Presley announced he had been diagnosed with lung cancer and therefore decided to retire from the music industry.
-Just over a year later, on 4 February 2013, Presley died from this cancer and, according to Altham, "a succession of recent strokes."
+Just over a year later, on 4 February 2013, Presley died from this cancer and, according to Altham, "a succession of recent strokes".
 Presley was cremated at Basingstoke Crematorium, Hampshire.

-A blue plaque in his memory was unveiled in Andover High Street on 31 July 2016, marking where The Troggs used to rehearse.
+A blue plaque in his memory was unveiled in Andover High Street on 31 July 2016, marking where The Troggs used to practice.